apache/spark/docs/sql-programming-guide.md

 [Row](api/scala/index.html#org.apache.spark.sql.catalyst.expressions.Row) objects along with a schema that describes the data types of each column in the row.
 A SchemaRDD is similar to a table in a traditional relational database.
-A SchemaRDD can be created from an existing RDD, [Parquet](http://parquet.io) file, or by running HiveQL against data stored in [Apache Hive](http://hive.apache.org/).
+A SchemaRDD can be created from an existing RDD, [Parquet](http://parquet.io) file, a JSON dataset, or by running HiveQL against data stored in [Apache Hive](http://hive.apache.org/).

 All of the examples on this page use sample data included in the Spark distribution and can be run in the `spark-shell`.

 </div>

 <div data-lang="java"  markdown="1">
-Spark SQL allows relational queries expressed in SQL, HiveQL, or Scala to be executed using Spark.
+Spark SQL allows relational queries expressed in SQL or HiveQL to be executed using Spark.
 At the core of this component is a new type of RDD, [JavaSchemaRDD](api/scala/index.html#org.apache.spark.sql.api.java.JavaSchemaRDD).
 JavaSchemaRDDs are composed [Row](api/scala/index.html#org.apache.spark.sql.api.java.Row) objects along with a schema that describes the data types of each column in the row.
 A JavaSchemaRDD is similar to a table in a traditional relational database.
-A JavaSchemaRDD can be created from an existing RDD, [Parquet](http://parquet.io) file, or by running HiveQL against data stored in [Apache Hive](http://hive.apache.org/).
+A JavaSchemaRDD can be created from an existing RDD, [Parquet](http://parquet.io) file, a JSON dataset, or by running HiveQL against data stored in [Apache Hive](http://hive.apache.org/).
 </div>

 <div data-lang="python"  markdown="1">